naelcodes/mixin-descriptor--Obselete/README.md

 # Mixin Descriptors

 This library is an enhance version of  another library called  [merge-descriptors](https://github.com/component/merge-descriptors).
-It Merges objects using property descriptors(fields & methods).
+It merges objects property descriptors(fields & methods).
 This enhanced version enables,

 - The merge of specific property fields or methods
 - The merge of  property fields only or property methods only